kluctl/kluctl/docs/getting-started.md

 it's a managed cluster, or a self-hosted cluster, kops or kubespray based, AWS, GCE, Azure, ... and so on. kluctl is completely independent of how Kubernetes is deployed and where it is hosted.

-There is however a minimum Kubenetes version that must be met: 1.20.0.
+There is however a minimum Kubernetes version that must be met: 1.20.0.
 This is due to the heavy use of server-side apply which was not stable enough in older versions of Kubernetes.

 ## Prepare your kubeconfig